SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/configuring-offloading-jobs.md

 If you have added additional top-level fields while feeding data into Cumulocity IoT and you want to access them in your DataHub queries, then you can include them as additional result columns.
 You can also use additional result columns to offload data fields in the base collection which are not part of the default schema.
 Additional result columns can be configured optionally.
 The TrendMiner case does not support this option.

-###### Auto-detected columns
+**Auto-detected columns**

 To ease the configuration process, DataHub auto-detects additional result columns.
 Using a sample of the base collection, DataHub searches for additional top-level fields and provides them as additional result columns.
 You can either include such an auto-detected column in your offloading or not.
 As the auto-detection logic relies on a sample, not all additional top-level fields might be captured.
 You can manually add a column to include a field you miss.

-###### Structure of additional result columns
+**Structure of additional result columns**

-Each additional result column, whether it is a manually configured or an auto-detected one, has the following properties:
+Each additional result column, whether it is manually configured or auto-detected, has the following properties:

 - **Selected**: With this checkbox, you define if the column is included in the offloading pipeline or not.
 - **Column name**: The column name is the name the column will have in the target table.
 The column name must be unique.
-- **Auto-detected**: This property denotes whether the column has been auto-detected of manually added by the user.
+- **Auto-detected**: This property denotes whether the column has been auto-detected or manually added by the user.
-- **Source definition**: The source definition is the actual SQL expression, which defines how the data in this column looks like.
+- **Source definition**: The source definition is the actual SQL expression, which defines what the data in this column looks like.
 - **Column type**: The column type defines which kind of data the column contains, e.g. DOUBLE for double values or VARCHAR for strings.

 When entering the configuration step for additional result columns, all columns and their properties are shown in a table, with one additional result column per row.
 In the top right corner the **Hide auto-detected columns** checkbox allows you to either show the auto-detected columns or not.
 On the right side of each additional result column, a collapse button and a context menu is available.
 With the collapse button you can expand/collapse more details of the column.
 In the details section you can explore the source definition as well as sample data of the column.
 In the context menu of an additional result column you find actions for editing, duplicating, or deleting the column.
 The column name can also be edited inline by clicking into the name field, adapting the name, and clicking once outside the field.